 Swap Two Numbers

-Program to swap two numbers using a temporary variable
+Beginner-friendly C++ program that shows how to swap two numbers using a temporary variable.

 #include <iostream>